opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

     plus 10%.
 Average packet latency will be determined over 1,000,000 packets.

-    This test is intended only for non-learning switches; For learning switches use RFC2889.
+    This test is intended only for non-learning virtual switches; For learning virtual switches use RFC2889.

     For this test, only unidirectional traffic is required.